Todd Muller quits as National Party leader for health reasons

 • Lunchtime: Walker contacts Muller privately to confess to having forwarded Covid-19 patient information to the media.

-• 3pm: Govt announces independent inquiry to be led by ex-Solicitor General Michael Heron QC.
+• 3pm: Govt announces independent inquiry to be led by ex-Solicitor General Michael Heron, QC.

 July 7